 Along with the program itself, we were also able to create Try Lacrosse video, that goes over the basic skills used in lacrosse.
 This video can be used to show the different diverse communities what our national summer sport is about, and opens a gateway for them into our sport.
 The video also includes all of the contacts for our member associations so they have a direct path to play their sport in their respective province.

-Below you can find our first ever Try Lacrosse video.
+Below you can find our first ever Try Lacrosse video along with some beginner drills for players just starting to play and a process on how we can remove barriers in lacrosse.
 If you have any more questions about this program please reach out to admin@lacrosse.ca

 HUGE thank you to Carolyn Toll and Cheryl McNeil for helping coach the new players and help us create this video.